Fudenberg-Research-Group/ChIP-FRiP/README.md

 ```

 #### (Optional) ChIP & Input table for Peak Calling:
-To rescale the bigwig file and call peaks based on an input (control) sample, the pipeline requires a metadata table with two columns: ChIP and Input.
+To rescale the bigwig file and call peaks based on an input (control) sample, the pipeline requires a metadata table (in tsv format) with two columns: ChIP and Input.

 <center>